mvysny/beverage-buddy-jooq/README.md

 * No generated classes - you need to write the entity classes yourself.
 However, you only need to do that once.
+* Very little support for writing SELECTs from Java code.
+You write those as Strings instead.